Rajpratik71/linux-manPages/ntfstruncate.md

               └───────────────────────────────────────────┘

        attr-name
-              Define  the  name  of the particular attribute type to be trun‐ cated (advanced use only).
+              Define the name of the particular attribute type to be truncated (advanced use only).

        new-length
               Specify the target size of the file.
 It will be rounded up to a multiple of the cluster size.
 A suffix of K, M, G, T, P or E may be appended to mean  a  multiplicative  factor  of  a power of 1000.
 Similarly a suffix of Ki, Mi, Gi, Ti, Pi or Ei may be appended to mean a multiplicative factor of a power of 1024.

 EXAMPLES
        Resize to 100MB the file database.db located in the Data directory which is at the root of an NTFS file system.

               ntfstruncate /dev/sda1 Data/database.db 100M

 BUGS
        There are no known problems with ntfstruncate.
 If you find a bug, please send an email describing the problem to the development team: ntfs-3g-devel@lists.sf.net

 AUTHORS